sdiehl/wiwinwlh/tutorial.md

 Either :: * -> * -> *
 ```

+There are in fact some extensions to this system that will covered later ( see:
+PolyKinds and Unboxed types ) but most kinds in everyday code are simply either
+stars or arrows.

-On top of default GADT declaration we can also constrain the parameters of the GADT to specific kinds.
-For
+On top of default GADT declaration we can also constrain the parameters of the
-basic usage Haskell's kind inference can deduce this reasonably well, but combined with some other type system
+GADT to specific kinds.
+For basic usage Haskell's kind inference can deduce this
+reasonably well, but combined with some other type system extensions that extend
-extensions that extend the kind system this becomes essential.
+the kind system this becomes essential.

 ~~~~ {.haskell include="src/12-gadts/kindsignatures.hs"}
 ~~~~